Last universal common ancestor: Biochemical mechanisms

-While the anatomy of the LUCA cannot be reconstructed with certainty, its biochemical mechanisms can be deduced and described in some detail, based on properties shared by currently living organisms as well as genetic analysis.
+While the anatomy of LUCA cannot be reconstructed with certainty, its biochemical mechanisms can be deduced and described in some detail, based on properties shared by currently living organisms as well as genetic analysis.

-The LUCA certainly had genes and a genetic code.
+LUCA certainly had genes and a genetic code.
 Its genetic material was most likely DNA, so that it lived after the RNA world.
 (Note: Other studies propose that LUCA may have been defined wholly through RNA, consisted of a RNA-DNA hybrid genome, or possessed a retrovirus-like genetic cycle with DNA serving as a stable genetic repository.)
 The DNA was kept double-stranded by an enzyme, DNA polymerase, which recognises the structure and directionality of DNA.
 The integrity of the DNA was maintained by a group of repair enzymes including DNA topoisomerase.
 If the genetic code was based on dual-stranded DNA, it was expressed by copying the information to single-stranded RNA.
 The RNA was produced by a DNA-dependent RNA polymerase using nucleotides similar to those of DNA.
 It had multiple DNA-binding proteins, such as histone-fold proteins.
 The genetic code was expressed into proteins.
 These were assembled from 20 free amino acids by translation of a messenger RNA via a mechanism of ribosomes, transfer RNAs, and a group of related proteins.

 Although LUCA was likely not capable of sexual interaction, gene functions were present that promoted the transfer of DNA between individuals of the population to facilitate genetic recombination.
 Homologous gene products that promote genetic recombination are present in bacteria, archaea and eukaryota, such as the RecA protein in bacteria, the RadA protein in archaea, and the Rad51 and Dmc1 proteins in eukaryota.

-The functionality of LUCA as well as evidence for the early evolution of membrane-dependent biological systems together suggest that LUCA had cellularity and cell membranes.
-As for the cell's structure, it contained a water-based cytoplasm effectively enclosed by a lipid bilayer membrane; it was capable of reproducing by cell division.
+LUCA's functionality, and evidence for the early evolution of membrane-dependent biological systems, together suggest that LUCA was a cell with membranes.
+It contained a water-based cytoplasm enclosed by a lipid bilayer membrane; it reproduced by cell division.
 It tended to exclude sodium and concentrate potassium by means of specific ion transporters (or ion pumps).
 The cell multiplied by duplicating all its contents followed by cellular division.
 The cell used chemiosmosis to produce energy.
 It also reduced CO_{2} and oxidized H_{2} (methanogenesis or acetogenesis) via acetyl-thioesters.